My Naked Feet:

 I’m not one to hoard, but I keep shoes and boots from a decade ago stored in boxes on shelves.
 I wear them sparingly because Heaven knows when I will be able to buy their equivalents again.
 They’re not of the highest quality either.
 They’re not the shoes of my childhood, those smell-the-cordovan-leather and enjoy-walking-to-school-loafers that were made in New Jersey or somewhere else nearby.

 My Egyptian feet were happy feet back then!

 I wear my good shoes for special occasions.
-To preserve the quality of my cherished ballet flats that were made in Italy of Italian leather (purchased circa 2010), that I choose to believe were made with Italian Hands.
+To preserve the quality of my cherished ballet flats that were Made in Italy of Italian leather (purchased circa 2010), that I choose to believe were made with Italian Hands.
 I had taken to buying cheap flats to wear for one season, until they have served their time and become, like so many other pieces of merchandise from China: disposable non-goods.